shakna-israel/NecromancersApprentice/docs/001-Chapter-One.md

 He then proceeded to be incredibly astonished at what he had done.

 The professor laughed, "Sit down then, boy...
 And know that I am the Head for the School of Aimimancy.
-I am likely the most powerful aimimancer you will ever meet...
+I am likely the most powerful Aimimancer you will ever meet...
 And as protocol, every student here donated some blood.
 For if you ran away before you were trained...
 So I could bend you to my will...
 Another attack on Miss Applesilver...
 I might bend it a little earlier."

 Then he turned and walked over to the canteen and proceeded to order his lunch.